 Development commenced under general consent is liable to pay CIL.
 'General consent' includes permitted development rights granted under the General Permitted Development Order 1995.
 If you intend to commence development under general consent you must submit a Notice of Chargeable Development (Form 5) to the local authority before you commence this development.
-The only exception to this requirement to submit a Notice of Chargeable Development is if the development in question is less than 100 square metres of new floorspace and the development does not comprise one or more new dwellings.
-If the development meets these criteria a Notice of Chargeable Development does not have to be submitted before the commencement of development.
+The only exception to this requirement to submit a Notice of Chargeable Development is if the development in question is less than 100 square metres of net additional floorspace.
+If the development meets this requirement a Notice of Chargeable Development does not have to be submitted before the commencement of development.

 The forms mentioned above are available here:

 If you have any legislation or policy questions about the Community Infrastructure Levy you can contact the Department for Communities and Local Government: email@example.com